Stonelinks/Stoolbotics/docs/intro.md

 - Completely customizable simulation environment (time-stepping, etc)
 - Ability to record simulator activity
 - Ability to playback saved recordings, or even import a recording generated in MATLAB
+- Able to be driven in real time from a UDP stream from other programs like MATLAB (includes an example)
 - Change variables in the simulator on the fly
 - Built in help from simulator command line, and of course this stellar and complete documentation
 - Cross platform implementation